Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: Abstract

 \section{Abstract}

-We present optical ($g'$, $R_\mathrm{c}$, and $I_\mathrm{c}$) to near-infrared ($J$) simultaneous photometric observations for a primary transit of GJ3470b, the second lowest-mass planet among transiting planets around nearby M dwarfs, by using the 50-cm MITSuME telescope and the 188-cm telescope both at Okayama Astrophysical Observatory.
+We present optical ($g'$, $R_\mathrm{c}$, and $I_\mathrm{c}$) to near-infrared ($J$) simultaneous photometric observations for a primary transit of GJ3470b, a Uranus-mass transiting planet around a nearby M dwarf, by using the 50-cm MITSuME telescope and the 188-cm telescope both at Okayama Astrophysical Observatory.
 From these data, we derive the planetary mass, radius, and density as $14.1 \pm 1.3$ $M_\oplus$, $4.32^{+0.21}_{-0.10}$ $R_\oplus$, and $0.94 \pm 0.12$ g~cm$^{-3}$, respectively, thus confirming the low density that was reported by Demory et al. based on the $Spitzer$/IRAC 4.5-$\mu$m photometry ($0.72^{+0.13}_{-0.12}$ g~cm$^{-3}$).
 Although the planetary radius is about 10\% smaller than that reported by Demory et al., this difference does not alter their conclusion that the planet possesses a hydrogen-rich envelope whose mass is approximately 10\% of the planetary total mass.
-On the other hand, we find that the planet-to-star radius ratio ($R_p/R_s$) in the $J$ band ($0.07577^{+0.00072}_{-0.00075}$) is smaller than that in the $I_\mathrm{c}$ ($0.0802 \pm 0.0013$) and 4.5-$\mu$m ($0.07806^{+0.00052}_{-0.00054}$) bands by $5.9 \pm 2.0$\% and $3.0 \pm 1.2$\%, respectively.
-A plausible explanation for the differences is that the planetary atmospheric opacity varies with wavelength due to absorptions and/or scattering by atmospheric molecules.
-Although the significance of the observed $R_p/R_s$ variations is still low, if confirmed, this fact would suggest that GJ3470b does not have a thick cloud layer in the atmosphere.
-This property would offer a wealth of opportunity for future transmission spectroscopic observations of this planet to search for certain molecular features without being prevented by clouds.
+On the other hand, we find that the planet-to-star radius ratio ($R_p/R_s$) in the $J$ band ($0.07577^{+0.00072}_{-0.00075}$) is smaller than that in the $I_\mathrm{c}$ ($0.0802 \pm 0.0013$) and 4.5-$\mu$m ($0.07806^{+0.00052}_{-0.00054}$) bands by $5.8\% \pm 2.0$\% and $2.9\% \pm 1.1$\%, respectively.
+A plausible explanation for the differences is that the planetary atmospheric opacity varies with wavelength due to absorption and/or scattering by atmospheric molecules.
+Although the significance of the observed $R_p/R_s$ variations is low, if confirmed, this fact would suggest that GJ3470b does not have a thick cloud layer in the atmosphere.
+This property would offer a wealth of opportunity for future transmission-spectroscopic observations of this planet to search for certain molecular features, such as H$_2$O, CH$_4$, and CO, without being prevented by clouds.

 \keywords{planetary systems --- planets and satellites: atmosphere --- planets and satellites: individual(GJ3470b) --- stars: individual(GJ3470) --- techniques: photometric}